AnH0ang/universal-data-catalog/docs/logic/install.md

 # Install with Extras

-If you want to use a `pandas` dataframe in combination with the data catalog, you need to install `pandas` as an extra dependencie.
+If you want to use a `pandas` data frame in combination with the data catalog, you need to specify `pandas` as an extra dependency.
 It is not shipped with the package by default.
-To do this simply run the following command.
+To do this, simply run the following command.

 ```
 pip install universal-data-catalog[pandas]